Cortisol Levels: How Much Of This Stress Hormone Is Healthy?

 Medically reviewed by Andrea Brant, LMHC

 When researching stress online, you’ll probably run into many mentions of one particular molecule: cortisol.
-This steroid hormone helps regulate various biological processes, including the body’s response to challenging or alarming situations.
+This steroid hormone helps control various biological processes, including the body’s response to challenging or alarming situations.

 You can likely find countless articles suggesting ways to lower the amount of this “stress hormone” in your blood.
-But what are typical cortisol levels, and what exactly happens if yours are too high or too low?
+But what are typical cortisol levels, and what exactly happens if you have overly low or overly high levels of cortisol in your system?

 Having too little cortisol can also be dangerous, resulting in symptoms like fatigue, pain, loss of appetite, and low blood pressure.
-Understanding what regulates this hormone and how it affects your body could help you better monitor your mental and physical health.
+Understanding what controls cortisol levels and how it affects your body could help you better monitor your mental and physical health.

 Getty/Sarah Waiswa